dnizzolo/ski/README.md

 #<COMBINATOR-VARIABLE (y) {100237FC43}>
 ```

-Some more examples with combinatory logic and lambda calculus.
+Some more examples with combinatory logic and lambda calculus:

 ```
 SKI> (print-term (reduce-term (parse-combinator-term "STTx")))